 In France, the film was released on VHS by CBS/Fox as Re-Animator Hospital.

-Code Red released the film on DVD June 17, 2008.
+Code Red released the film on DVD on June 17, 2008.
 Special features include commentaries from Brett Leonard and late actor Jeremy Slate as well as interviews with both and Cheryl Lawson, the original theatrical trailer, and other trailers for upcoming Code Red releases.
 The version released by Code Red was an unrated director’s cut, featuring six additional minutes of footage.

 The film’s reported budget was a mere $350,000.